The big problem with the King James Version is that it was written 400 years ago, and English has changed since then.

 The first “you” is plural.
 Satan wanted to sift all the disciples like wheat.

 The second “you” is singular.
-Jesus only prayed for Peter (not the other disciples).
+Yeshua only prayed for Petros (not the other disciples).

 That changes things doesn’t it.
 Especially if you’re Peter!